-Please complete and return to the Troon School Head who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Troon CP School (either head teacher / clerk / complaints coordinator / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number:

-Evening telephone number: Email address:

-Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

+What action, if any, have you taken already to try to resolve your complaint?
+Who did you speak to and what was the response?

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+7 no you undermig unly paper more in oc, prodect give detailer

+Oi-markense.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Action taken:
+Action taken: Date:

-Date:

-16. Roles and Responsibilities
+Roles and responsibilities